zentralopensource/zentral/docs/architecture/index.md

 **Advanced Threat Detection**: advanced threat detection features enable organizations to detect and respond to advanced threats, malware, and suspicious activities in real-time.

 **Automate Incident Response**: provides a powerful incident response system that enables organizations to automate and streamline their incident response processes, reducing response times and minimizing the impact of security incidents.

-Comprehensive Compliance Management: helps organizations stay compliant with various regulations and standards by providing automated auditing, reporting, and compliance management features.
+**Comprehensive Compliance Management**: helps organizations stay compliant with various regulations and standards by providing automated auditing, reporting, and compliance management features.

 **Open Source Platform**: is an open-source platform, which means it's highly customizable and can be extended with custom plugins and integrations.